fadhli00/MITTR/Phase 4: Credential Access/mimikatz Credential Extraction/README.md

 **[Screenshot required]**

-Authentication is performed using the stolen hash rather than a password.
+Authentication is performed using the stolen hash rather than a plaintext password.

 ---